The FreeGSNKE Pulse Design Tool (FPDT): a computational framework for evolutive plasma scenario and control design: The FreeGSNKE Pulse Design Tool

 \subsection{The plasma control system}

 The PCS class in FreeGSNKE is a collection of interchangeable and adaptable algorithms for controlling key plasma quantities via a combination of FF and FB control---see \cref{fig:PDT_schematic} for an illustration of the workflow.
-Every time the PCS is called, the following steps occur: \begin{itemize} \item The Plasma Controller calculates a request for the rate of change of current in the Ohmic PF coil(s). \item The Shape Controller calculates requests for the rate of change of the specified plasma shape parameters. \item The Virtual Circuits Controller transforms both of the above into requests for the rate of change of current in the PF coils. \item The Systems Controller applies machine safety limits to the requests from the Virtual Circuits Controller. \item The PF Voltages Controller transforms the requests of the Systems Controller into PF coil voltage requests and applies further machine safety limits. \item The Coil Activation Controller adjusts PF coil resistances to switch coils on or off given a pre-defined schedule. \item The Vertical Controller calculates the voltage request for the PF coil(s) used (exclusively) for vertical control and is combined with the voltages from the PF Voltages Controller. \end{itemize} This modular structure and the customisability of each of the individual controllers makes it straightforward to adapt the system to different control requirements and different machine configurations.
-In the following sections, we describe each individual control algorithm with full definitions, units, and other details for all variables and user-defined inputs involved.
+This modular structure and the customisability of each of the individual controllers makes it straightforward to adapt the system to different control requirements and different machine configurations.